CaioValentim/testing-graphql/README.md

 1 - Query userWithStaticAddress (that should just create a static user with a static address)

-2 - Query userWithDynamicAddress (that should create but not create address object)
+2 - Query userWithDynamicAddress (that should createuser with dynamic custom address)

 3 - ResolveField getDynamicAddress (that should be used to build dynamic address), and I would like to trigger this method just when the data flow comes from Query userWithDynamicAddress.